-- Constraints and cuts do not merge well.
-A cut after a goal that is delayed prunes the search space before the condition is true. - Term-copying operations (assert/1, retract/2, findall/3, copy_term/2, etc.) generally also copy constraints.
+- As with plain Prolog, 1/0 also destroys the declarative semantics of constraints.
+A cut after a goal that is delayed may prematurely prune the search space, because the truth of delayed goals is not yet established.
+There are several ways to avoid cuts in constraint logic programs, retaining both generality and determinism of your programs.
+See for example zcompare/3. - Term-copying operations (assertz/1, retract/1, findall/3, copy_term/2, etc.) generally also copy constraints.
 The effect varies from ok, silent copying of huge constraint networks to violations of the internal consistency of constraint networks.
 As a rule of thumb, copying terms holding attributes must be deprecated.
+If you need to reason about a term that is involved in constraints, use copy_term/3 to obtain the constraints as Prolog goals, and use these goals for further processing.